R1PeR/MouseToVJoy/README.md

 Some games I tested it with: Assetto Corsa, Live For Speed, Rfactor.

 ## Release History
+* 1.7
+    * ADD: Support for 'ForceFeedback' on Assetto Corsa.
+    * ADD: Ability to use mouse wheel as sequential gearbox.
 * 1.68
     * FIX: 'ForceFeedback' not working.
 * 1.67
-    * FIX: Issue with center reduction not working
+    * FIX: Issue with center reduction not working.
 * 1.66
     * FIX: Issue with self moving steering wheel.
 * 1.65